 I think one of the biggest potential pitfalls here is emotional buying.
 It’s easy to get sucked into a vortex of a bidding war.
 I keep thinking to myself,

 “What if I add a hundred more bucks?
 Maybe I’ll get it!”

 This is a dangerous and slippery slope.
-I’m not one for gambling, but I imagine the feeling is similar to it because your imagination can really run wild during the bidding process.
-Plus, there’s probably either a huge “high” when you win (or a feeling of disappointment when you don’t), depending on whether the property was actually a great or terrible deal.
+I’m not one for gambling, but I imagine the feeling is similar because your imagination can run wild during the bidding process.
+Plus, there’s probably a huge “high” when you win (or a feeling of disappointment when you don't), depending on whether the property was a great or terrible deal.

-What you can do is to try and stick to your ceiling no matter what.
-Remind yourself that every extra dollar you bid beyond your maximum is going to eat into your profit margin, because that’s the reality of it, after all.
+What you can do is try and stick to your ceiling no matter what.
+Remind yourself that every extra dollar you bid beyond your maximum will eat into your profit margin because that’s the reality, after all.

 Finally, I won’t say there’s no opportunity for a tax deed auction.
 My situation was sort of self-limiting, to be honest, due to the way my business model works.
 But that may not be the case for everyone.
 As long as you know which properties are worth your time and money and you can stick to your maximum offer, you may find some diamonds among the rough.